gus-hub-tech/nextwork-web-project/README.md

 ## License

-This project is managed by GravityKloud Tech.
-See repository for license details.
+This project is for educational and demonstration purposes.
+See individual files for additional licensing information if present.

 ---

-*For any issues or contributions, please open an issue or submit a pull request.*
+*Feel free to expand, adapt, or integrate this template to fit your own applications!*